 If the cells are expressing the sensor, and fluorescence is detectable on your instrument, then check the sensor using the positive control receptor included in your kit.
-Add 5 μL of the Ri (D2 control receptor) to a set of control wells and activate with quinpirole included in the kit (see Figure 1).
+Add 5 μ L of the Rs (β 2 adrenergic control receptor) to a set of control wells and activate with isoproterenol included in the kit.